The Preschool is licensed as follows:

 We offer a variety of part-time spots, full days only.

-We recognize that music is an important part of a child’s intellectual growth and will have a music teacher on staff to instruct a separate music program.
-The program will be in partnership with the children’s curriculum, as well as offering a variety of musical experiences.
+We recognize that music is an important part of a child’s intellectual growth.
+The classroom curriculum will offer a variety of musical experiences.

 We are excited to be part of the Bytown Urban Gardens (BUGs) Glebe Memorial Community Garden Project.
 We have adopted a garden as well as a few related responsibilities around which a Children’s Garden Club will be formed.
 This expereience will help to teach the children about their environment, planting seeds and the care of plants, importance of water and sun, harvesting, composting and so much more.
 We hope that you and your family will take time to visit Acorn’s Garden while visiting the park.